Leila Khaled: TWA Flight 840 (1969)

 On August 29, 1969, Khaled was part of a team that hijacked TWA Flight 840 on its way from Rome to Tel Aviv, diverting the Boeing 707 to Damascus.
 According to some media sources, the PFLP leadership thought that Yitzhak Rabin, then Israeli ambassador to the United States, would be on board; he was not.
 She claims she ordered the pilot to fly over Haifa, so she could see her birthplace.
 No one was injured, but after the passengers disembarked, the hijackers blew up the nose section of the aircraft.
-After this hijacking, and a photograph of her (taken by Eddie Adams) holding an AK-47 rifle and wearing a kaffiyeh was reproduced in many publications, she underwent six plastic surgery operations on her nose and chin to conceal her identity and allow her to take part in a future hijacking, and because she did not want to wear the face of an icon.
+After this hijacking, and a photograph of her holding an AK-47 rifle and wearing a kaffiyeh was reproduced in many publications, she underwent six plastic surgery operations on her nose and chin to conceal her identity and allow her to take part in a future hijacking, and because she did not want to wear the face of an icon.

 El Al Flight 219 (1970)

 On September 6, 1970, Khaled and Patrick Argüello, a Nicaraguan–American, attempted to hijack El Al Flight 219 from Amsterdam to New York City as part of the Dawson's Field hijackings, a series of almost simultaneous hijackings carried out by the PFLP.
 Khaled and Argüello threatened to detonate grenades if they were not granted access to the cockpit.
 The pilots refused to comply, and instead put the plane into a nosedive.
 Though sources differ on the chronology of these events, in the resulting scuffle someone hit Argüello in the head with a bottle of whiskey; Argüello shot and injured a crew member and reportedly threw a grenade which did not explode towards the passengers; and sky marshals shot Argüello multiple times, mortally wounding him.
 The pilot diverted the aircraft to Heathrow Airport in London.
 An ambulance took the injured crew member and Argüello to the hospital.
-The crewmember survived while Argüello died in the ambulance.
-Khaled was arrested though later released during a hostage exchange.
+The crew member survived while Argüello died in the ambulance.
+Khaled was arrested and later released during a hostage exchange.